Game of Thrones: Every character who died in the Battle of Winterfell

 Beric Dondarrion

-First appearing in season 1 to serve Ned Stark when Stark was hand of the king, Beric Dondarrian died protecting another Stark.
+First appearing in season 1 to serve Ned Stark when he was hand of the king, Beric Dondarrion died protecting another Stark.
 After Arya lost her weapons and was fleeing from the undead, she got aid from Beric and The Hound.
 Arya and The Hound were able to escape thanks to Beric shielding them from wights, but he was fatally injured in the process.

 Later in the episode we see his sacrifice was not in vain.